Prophet Yusuf (Joseph) vs. Prophet Muhammad (PBUH)

 And just as Yusuf’s brothers once returned in humility,

-So too will the nations of the earth bow to justice
+so too will the nations of the earth bow to justice

-When the awaited descendant of Muhammad (peace be upon him) appears,
+when the awaited descendant of Muhammad (peace be upon him) appears,

 to complete the mercy promised in the Qur’an.